Case Study

 Timeline

-Multiple years, 6 annual releases
+Multiple years, 6 releases with the system

 Team